vinibpereira/crapp-vinicius/README.md

-# Sorting Visualizer - Testing Sorting Algorithms
+# CRAPP Vinicius

+This repo contains a Create React App custom by me for rapid prototyping:

+- ESlint hooks
+- .editorconfig

-Check it out at: https://vinibpereira.github.io/sorting-visualizer/build/
+Check it out at: https://vinibpereira.github.io/crapp-vinicius/